SanicTK2/iidxguide/docs/z_lanecovers.md

 ## Introduction

-List of all lane covers -- which can also be used as pacemaker background, updated for BISTROVER.
+List of all lane covers -- which can also be used as pacemaker background, updated for CastHour.

 All resources obtained from the official website only.
 Please do not request high resolution images.